Nike’s Marketing Mix (4P) Analysis

 3. Equipment and accessories

-Shoes are the most popular products from Nike Inc., and the company’s overall marketing strategy gradually adds more product lines to strengthen the product mix.
+Shoes are the most popular products from Nike Inc., although the company’s overall marketing strategy gradually adds more product lines to strengthen the product mix.
 For example, the company now offers running shoes, tennis shoes, and shoes for a variety of other sports, including cricket.
 Nike also sells apparel, such as jerseys, shorts, and related products.
 Furthermore, the company’s marketing mix includes product lines for accessories and equipment, such as golf clubs.
 These products are available under a number of the company’s brands, including Air Jordan and Converse.
 Based on this element of the marketing mix, Nike expands its product mix to address the needs of its target markets and market segments, thereby making the 4Ps more suited to market characteristics.

 Place/Distribution in Nike’s Marketing Mix